 To learn more about formatting your text, visit Formatting and styling text.

-Tip: To change fonts and colors of your text, use the Style Editor.
+Tip: To change fonts and colors of your text, use Site Styles.
 To learn more, visit Changing fonts.

 Troubleshoot special or foreign characters

 Sometimes foreign or special characters appear bold or in a different font than surrounding text.
 This issue may be due to browser variations in rendering special characters.
 If you copied and pasted this text, try typing the text directly into Squarespace.
-If the issue continues, you can create a custom Typekit ID.
+If the issue continues, you can create a custom Adobe Fonts web project.